Craniosacral Therapy

 “Restoring harmony and balance in the mind and body”

-Craniosacral Therapy (CST) is a non-invasive, subtle, and powerful form of bodywork that interacts directly with the nervous system.
-This happens through both physical unwinding and unraveling of tension patterns in the tissues, as well as a deep level of nervous system co-regulation between client and practitioner.
-Helping relieve stress, anxiety, trauma, pain, tensions, and restrictions in the body.
+Craniosacral Therapy (CST) is a non-invasive, subtle, and powerful form of bodywork that works directly with the nervous system.
+This happens through both the physical unwinding and releasing of tension patterns in the tissues, as well as a deep level of nervous system co-regulation between client and practitioner.
+Craniosacral Therapy is highly effective in helping you transition out of the adrenal-driven state of fight, flight, or freeze, relieving stress, anxiety, trauma, pain, and restrictions in the body.

 The science behind CST, click for more info